lbiard/tradeoffs_parus_major/README.md

 The RData file `data_wytham_tits.RData` contains the datasets `df.txt` and `df_fecundity.txt`, as well as 20 alternative versions of these datasets with imputed missing data `mi.df` and `mi_df_fecundity`.
 These datasets are needed to run the Stan model `model_wytham_tits.stan` using the R script `analysis_wytham_tits.R`.
 The non-imputed version of the dataset are also provided as txt file.

 The text file `posterior_draws.txt` contains the output of the model.
 More precisely, it contains the polled posterior draws (60000 posterior samples per parameter) for all model paramters of interest.
+The `posterior_draws.txt` file can be used together with `figures_effects_on mean_traits.R`, `figures_effects_on_correlations.R`, and `figures_effects_on_trait_variance.R` to reproduce the figures of the manuscript.

 ## METHODOLOGICAL INFORMATION